-FindingFive’s goal is to be a one stop shop for designing, implementing, recruiting for, and communicating online research.
+FindingFive’s goal is to be a one-stop-shop for designing, implementing, recruiting for, and communicating online research.
 FindingFive offers seamless integration with Amazon’s Mechanical Turk (MTurk), so you can quickly and easily post your study to the marketplace and start collecting data directly from your FindingFive account.
 (To see how easy this is, check out our full instructions on launching a study on Mechanical Turk through FindingFive!)
-While there are many benefits to recruiting and running participants over the Internet, there are also some unique challenges.
+While there are many benefits to recruiting and running participants over the Internet, there are also unique challenges.
 In this post, we’ve compiled a list of best practices and tips to ensure a smooth experience when launching your FindingFive study on MTurk.

 - How does MTurk work?